Showing posts with label opryland. Show all posts

 There was a petting zoo, sword dancers, fiddlers, and a carriage ride.

-We could smell the food cooking and see all the vendor's booths.
+We could smell the food cooking and see all the vendors' booths.

 Lora took the kids Christmas shopping.

-We stopped at Jack-n-the-Box for supper.
+We stopped at Jack-in-the-Box for supper.

-We headed home the kids all played on their electronic devices or watched one of the three channels on the TV in our van.
+The kids all played on their electronic devices or watched one of the three channels on the TV in our van.

 Day 5: Sunday, December 15, 2013

-Sunday we took Lora back to Nashville International Airport.
+On Sunday, we took Lora back to Nashville International Airport.

-She was on flight 3862, which was scheduled to leave at 2:20 PM so she had to be there no later than 1:20 P.M.
+She was on flight 3862, scheduled to leave at 2:20 P.M., so she had to be there around 1:20 P.M.